The Best Way to Clean Carpet

 This is different from bonnet cleaning because the pad rotates at a much slower pace, only about 60 to 100 revolutions per minute, while providing thousands of agitating movement at the same time.
 The result is less wear and tear on the carpet fibers, and exceptional cleaning results.

 Orbital Pad Systems are the next generation of cleaning.
-They provide high agitation and minimal wear on the carpet, and dry times are typically the fastest in the carpet cleaning industry.
+They provide high agitation and minimal wear on the carpet, and dry times are typically among the fastest in the carpet cleaning industry.

 Superior results and minimal use of chemicals and water make Orbital Pad System Cleaning one the most popular cleaning methods with environmentally conscious consumers.
 Many low moisture carpet cleaners use almost exclusively green or environmentally friendly organic and non-toxic cleaners, making this a favorite among some consumers in our chemically contaminated communities.

 This method is slowly disappearing, and many times you can find the old machines used for this method in junk and second hand stores.
 The most common brand under which this method was used was the “HOST” carpet cleaning system.